-[Section 28 amended by No. 44 of 2008 s.
+[Section 28 amended: No. 44 of 2008 s.
 24.]

 29. Committees of the Council

 (1) The Council may appoint committees to assist it to perform its functions, and may abolish or alter any committee it has appointed.

 (2) A committee may include people who are not members of the Council but must include at least one member of the Council.